Bisimilarity in fresh-register automata

-From our discussion above it follows that, under certain circumstances {which include the fact that} $|H|\le2r$, local freshness can be captured by global freshness and some known-name transitions.
+Thus, under certain circumstances {which include the fact that} $|H|\le2r$, local freshness can be captured by global freshness and some known-name transitions.
 To accommodate this feature, we will design symbolic bisimulations with an additional component $h\in[0,2r]\cup\{\infty\}$ that will abstract the size of $|H|$.
-The value $h=\infty$ would signify that $|H|>2r$ and therefore local-fresh cannot be matched by global-fresh.
-On the other hand, $h\le2r$ would mean that $|H|=h\le2r$ and therefore extra care would need to be taken for fresh transitions.
+The value $h=\infty$ will signify that $|H|>2r$ and therefore local-fresh cannot be matched by global-fresh.
+On the other hand, $h\le2r$ will mean that $|H|=h\le2r$ and therefore extra cases need to be considered for fresh transitions.
 For $h\le2r$, we will consider symbolic configurations $(q_i,S_i)$ ($i=1,2$) where $S_i\subseteq[1,3r]$ and $h=|S_i|$, related by bijections $\sigma:S_1\to S_2$. \begin{itemize} \item The component $S_i\cap[1,r]$ of $S_i$ will still represent the domain of $\rho_i$. \item The complementary part $S_i\setminus[1,r]$ will represent the remaining names, those that have passed but no longer reside in $\rho_i$ (i.e.\ $H\setminus\rng{\rho_i})$, in some canonical fashion. \end{itemize} Effectively, the above will allow us to symbolically represent the history of each FRA, up to the size $2r$, in an ordered way.
 It will also offer us a way to decide the simulation game for {locally fresh transitions.
-Let us say that one system performs a transition} $q_1\xr{t,i\fre}q_1'$: \begin{enumerate}[1.] \item Such a transition can capture any name $d$ that is represented in some $i'\in S_1\setminus[1,r]$.
+Let us suppose that one system performs a transition} $q_1\xr{t,i\fre}q_1'$: \begin{enumerate}[1.] \item Such a transition can capture any name $d$ that is represented in some $i'\in S_1\setminus[1,r]$.
 If $\sigma(i')\in[1,r]$ then {the other system} has the name in its registers and can (only) capture it by some $q_2\xr{t,\sigma(i')}q_2'$. \item If $\sigma(i')\in S_2\setminus[1,r]$ then {the name is historical and the other system} does not currently have it in its registers.
 It is therefore obliged to simulate by some locally fresh transition $q_2\xr{t,j\fre}q_2'$. \item The transition can also capture any name $d$ that is not in $H$ and, in this case, {the other system} can capture it by any $q_2\xr{t,j\fre/j\gfre}q_2'$.
 Moreover, such a simulation step would increase the size of $h$ by one. \end{enumerate} We therefore formulate symbolic bisimulation as follows.

-\begin{defi} Let $\mathcal{A}=\abra{Q,q_0,\rho_0,\delta,F}$ be an $r$-FRA($S\#_0$).
+\begin{defi} Let $\mathcal{A}=\abra{Q,\Sigma,\delta}$ be an $r$-FRA($S\#_0$).
 We first set: